ibrahimmashaly/khana_Prototype/Khana POC/README.md

-##### For the latest updates, see the root [Khana directory](https://github.com/mrdavey/KhanaFramework).
+##### For the latest updates, see the main [Khana repo](https://github.com/khana-io).
 This directory is for the Proof of Concept only, which will be deprecated.

 # Khana: Proof of Concept